TomStrouken/Getting_and_cleaning_data/README.md

 # Steps
 The steps of the Run_analysis.R are:

-STEP 0: Download the data and assign the data frames
+Step 0: Download the data and assign the data frames

-STEP 1: Merge the training and the test sets
+Step 1: Merge the training and the test sets

 Step 2: Extract the measurements on the mean and sd